tier2tickets/Knowledge-Base/content/integration/halo.rst

 Next step is to create an API key.
 Navigate to Configuration > Integrations > Halo(PSA/ITSM) API

-Here you can find most of the information you need as well as create a new applicaion key You will need the tenant, resource server and authentication server from this first screen.
+Here you can find most of the information you need as well as create a new application key You will need the tenant, resource server and authentication server from this first screen.

 .. image:: images/halo-api1.png